SoftStoneDevelop/Kafka.RequestAwaiter/README.md

   <a href="https://github.com/SoftStoneDevelop/KafkaExchanger/tree/main/Documentation/Readme.md">Documentation</a>
 </h3>

 Kafka broker message processing service generator to simplify communication in a microservices environment.
 Can be either statefull (on any storage) or stateless.
-It is mainly intended to communicate with services in RPC style.

 Usage with Protobuff key/value: